How to resolve conflict in a team: Step-by-step with examples

 When creatives have an opportunity to work together, it can provide great opportunities for collaboration and growth.
 However, strong creative opinions can often cause conflict that halts progress if they aren’t managed properly.

-- Conflict:Two creatives on the team are working in collaboration to complete a project, but their ideas about functionality and aesthetics might differ.
+If two creatives on the team are working in collaboration, their ideas about functionality and aesthetics might differ.
 The project can’t move forward until both agree, and neither seems willing to compromise on their ideas.

 Work schedule conflicts

-- Conflict: A manager has been sending requests and questions regarding your tasks outside of your usual working hours.
-This is causing conflict since the manager is requesting that you complete these tasks on top of your usual schedule, and they aren’t offering an alternative.
+If a manager has been communicating about tasks outside of your usual working hours, this can cause conflict – especially when a manager is requesting that you complete these tasks on top of your usual schedule without any alternatives.

-- Resolution: The manager will need to adopt an accommodating conflict management style and consider that their employee doesn’t want to complete the tasks outside their usual working hours.
-They’ll also need to collaborate to find a way that the tasks can be completed.
+To avoid this, the manager will need to adopt an accommodating conflict management style and consider that their employee doesn’t want to complete the tasks outside their usual working hours.
+They’ll also need to collaborate to find a way to complete the tasks.
 This could be through delegation to others or setting a longer deadline.

 Employees not meeting expectations

-In some cases, employees might not be hitting your expectations as a manager.
+In some cases, employees might not meet your expectations as a manager.
 From turning work in after deadlines have passed to being withdrawn from the team, there can be many reasons for these types of conflicts.

-- Conflict: An employee hasn’t been engaging with the rest of the team on an upcoming project they’re involved in, and they’re handing in tasks relating to it after the agreed deadlines.
+An employee might not be engaging with the rest of the team on an upcoming project they’re involved in, and they’re handing in tasks relating to it after the agreed-upon deadlines.

-- Resolution: Active listening is also important in this case since you’ll need to address why they aren’t getting involved or hitting deadlines.
-Once the cause has been established, you can work together to get the employee back on track or steer them away from the project.
-For example, if they’re disengaged because they don’t see the purpose of the project, you can either help them understand or direct them to a different, more suitable project.
+Active listening is also important in this case since you’ll need to address why they aren’t getting involved or hitting deadlines.
+Once the cause has been established, you can work together to get the employee back on track or steer them away from the project, if suitable.

-To find out more about careers at SEFE Marketing & Trading please visit our homepage.
+To find out more about careers at SEFE please visit our homepage.